ViuwAnalytics/viuw-unity-sdk/README.md

 ![](https://s3.us-east-2.amazonaws.com/viuw-sdk/addViuwManagerComponent.gif)

+3. Choose your AR platform from the ```Platform``` dropdown.

-3. Specify your API, projectId, and scene Id from the Viuw Dashboard.
+4. Specify your API, projectId, and scene Id from the Viuw Dashboard.

-4. Next, you will configure your scene objects.
+5. Next, you will configure your scene objects.

 ## Understanding Scene Objects
 A ```Scene Object``` represents a 3D object that you want the Viuw SDK to track and analyze.
 In the ```ViuwManager``` script component, you will see that a ```Scene Object``` contains 2 fields: